Department and Program Review Guidelines

 Each review includes a self-study conducted by the members of the department or program, an internal review conducted by faculty from other Bates departments or programs, an external review conducted by a visiting committee comprising two or three faculty from other institutions, and a response and plan developed by the department or program under review.

-The schedule of reviews is established by the dean of the faculty’s office in consultation with the division chairs.
+The schedule of reviews is established by the dean of the faculty’s office in consultation with the Academic Affairs Council.
 The self-study, internal review, and external review typically span two semesters, either within a single academic year or across two academic years.
 Following the completion of the work of the two review committees, the department or program submits to the dean of the faculty a written response to the reports and a plan.
 The main steps of the review process are detailed in the pages that follow and summarized here for clarity:

 Key Steps in the Review of a Department or Program